Department and Faculty

 Advisers and mentors

-During the Pediatric Gastroenterology Fellowship, you will be assigned to faculty members who can provide educational advice and personal support.
-These advisers will serve as contact points, introducing you and your family to Rochester, Minn., and the Mayo Clinic system.
+During the Pediatric Gastroenterology Fellowship, you have one-on-one access to faculty members who provide educational, mentorship and personal support.
+These advisers serve as contact points, introducing you and your family to Rochester, Minnesota, and the Mayo Clinic system.